Christening (The Office): Production

 The episode was written by Peter Ocko, his first writing credit for The Office since joining the staff in its seventh season as a co-executive producer.
 It was directed by Alex Hardcastle, the first episode of The Office he directed.
 Due to the fact that the seventh season of The Office was Carell's last, the writers decided to divide the season into two distinct halves; the first half would "celebrate Carell's finale year and highlight different actors on the show", whereas the second half would focus on his departure and the search for a new manager.
 As such, "Christening" was written to specifically highlight "potential heirs to the throne", in this case Fischer and Krasinski's characters, Pam and Jim.
 The episode guest stars Linda Purl as Helene Beesly, Rick Overton as William Beesly, Robert Pine as Mr. Halpert, Perry Smith as Betsy Halpert, Bobby Ray Shafer as Bob Vance, and Peggy Stewart as Sylvia.

 Within a week of its airdate the official website of The Office released two deleted scenes.
 In the first 46-second clip, Angela, Kelly Kapoor (Mindy Kaling), Oscar Martinez (Oscar Nunez), and Ryan Howard (B. J. Novak) discuss their feelings about having children.
 In the second 75-second clip, Jim asks Michael to take a picture of his family, Jim and Pam complain to the camera about the uninvited guests, and Gabe Lewis (Zach Woods) and Ryan talk about their volunteer past.
 The season seven DVD contains several more deleted scenes from this episode.
-Notable cut scenes include Jim and Pam discussing the situation surrounding the reception, Dwight placing his business card in the books in the church's pew, Jim and Pam discussing naming CeCe and thanking their friends and family for coming.
+Notable cut scenes include Dwight placing his business card in the hymnals in the church, Andy shouting "Beer me a shirt!" as he gets on the bus, and Pam receiving a text from Michael asking for someone to pick him and Andy up in the middle of Jim's toast.

 Cultural references

 During the cold open, Kelly plays a "your mom" joke on Pam.
-Michael initially thinks that he is CeCe's godfather, and impersonates Marlon Brando's character Don Corleone in the Godfather movies.
+Michael initially thinks that he is Cece's godfather, and impersonates Marlon Brando's character Don Corleone in the Godfather movies.
 During this scene, Michael also references Robert De Niro's famous line "You talkin' to me?" from the 1976 film Taxi Driver.
-Jim wraps CeCe in an Arcade Fire shirt, a reference to the Canadian indie rock band.
+Jim wraps Cece in an Arcade Fire shirt, a reference to the Canadian indie rock band.
 Pam references the miracle of Jesus feeding the multitude, claiming that she and Jim are "gonna need a loaves and fishes kind of miracle to feed" all their guests.
 Michael defends the churchgoers, and claims that the office members are being catty like the titular antagonists from the 2004 comedy film Mean Girls.
 Erin listens to A Prairie Home Companion hosted by Garrison Keillor.